Tandy 1000: 1000 SX

 The Tandy 1000 SX uses a 7.16 MHz 8088-2 processor, has 384 KB of memory (upgradeable to 640 KB on the motherboard), comes with either one or two 5.25" internal floppy disk drives, and has the light pen port (not a serial port) like the original Tandy 1000.
 An adjustable potentiometer inside the system controls the volume of the internal speaker.
 The Tandy AX is an SX rebadged for sale in Walmart stores.
 The 1000 SX comes with MS-DOS 3.2 and DeskMate II on 5.25" 360 KB diskettes.

-The SX is the first Tandy 1000 in which the built-in video circuitry can be disabled via DIP switch.
-This is to permit the installation of an upgraded graphics card, typically an EGA or VGA card, in an expansion slot.
+The SX is the first Tandy 1000 in which the built-in video circuitry can be disabled via the installation of an upgraded graphics card, typically an EGA or VGA card, in an expansion slot.

 1000 TX

 The Tandy 1000 TX is similar to the 1000 SX with its detached keyboard, unique parallel port edge connector, and XT-style architecture in a slightly modified case.
 The major difference is the 80286 CPU clocked at 8 MHz.
 It features a 16-bit-wide memory bus, although the on-board peripherals and ISA slots are 8 bits wide.

 The TX has a 3.5" internal floppy disk drive mounted in a 5.25" bay with room for an optional second internal 3.5" or 5.25" floppy disk drive.
 The rear panel has the same ports as the 1000 SX, except that an RS-232C serial port replaces the light-pen port.
 The memory size is 640 KB, with sockets for an additional 128 KB devoted to the onboard video logic.
 This extra 128 KB can only be used for and by the on-board video controller, so it is impractical to expand the on-board memory beyond 640 KB if a VGA graphics card is installed.
 The computer comes bundled with Personal DeskMate 2.

 The TX is the last 1000-series computer to use DIP switches to store the system configuration parameters.
-All later 1000s rely on CMOS static RAM chips powered by a battery soldered to the circuit board.
-These batteries degrade with time (as well as often leaking acid which ruins the circuit board) and must be replaced to restore full functionality after any lengthy period of disuse.
+All later 1000s rely on serial EEPROM chips to store configuration settings.